dustywhite7/Econ8310/SlidesCode/3 - VAR.md

 <br>

 - **REMEMBER: We need ALL stationary variables**
+	- `st.adfuller` is the test to use on each variable
 - We also need the terminal values of each variable PRIOR to differencing (you'll see why later)

 ---